vmware/vic/doc/user_doc/vic_security/security_reference.md

 <a name="network"></a>
 ## Network Security
-Because the management network provides access to your vSphere environment, and because container VMs use this network to communicate with the virtual container host, always use a secure network for the management network.
+Because the management network provides access to your vSphere environment, and because container VMs use this network to communicate with the virtual container host (VCH), always use a secure network for the management network.
 Ideally, use separate networks for the management network and the container network.

 <a name="list_open_ports"></a>
 ## External Interfaces, Ports, and Services

-The following ports must be open on the virtual container host appliance:<br>
+The following ports must be open on the VCH appliance:<br>

 - 2375 if no TLS is deployed
 - 2376 for TLS